Seattle Room Collections

 The Hugh and Jane Ferguson Seattle Room, located on Level 10 of the Central Library, houses thousands of items from Seattle’s culture and local history.
 The collections include over 50,000 items that provide a window into everyday life in Seattle throughout the city’s diverse and complex history.

 Explore the Seattle Room Collections

 Over 50,000 items documenting and exploring the culture and history of Seattle and the Pacific Northwest through books both unique and familiar, archival collections, articles, news clippings, photographs, postcards, city documents, maps, atlases and illustrations.
 The collections also include oral histories, restaurant menus, yearbooks from Seattle Public high schools, and many works by local artists.

+These collections are non-circulating and can be accessed by appointment through the Hugh and Jane Ferguson Seattle Room, located at the Central Library on Level 10.
 Appointments are available on Tuesdays, Wednesdays and Thursdays between 1 p.m. – 5 p.m.
 You may book 30 minutes to 2 hours of time.
-There are 4 work stations available in the Seattle Room.

-Many of our special collections are now online, which makes it even easier to find information about Seattle’s rich history.
-Whether you are interested in learning about the 1909 Alaska-Yukon-Pacific Exposition, the 1962 Seattle World’s Fair, or the development and growth of the Pike Place Market, it is all at your fingertips.
+Many items from the Seattle Room are available online, which makes it even easier to find information about Seattle’s rich history.
+Search digitized items by type, decade and subject, or explore focused collections to learn about Seattle’s Black history and culture, 1909 Alaska-Yukon-Pacific Exposition, the 1962 Seattle World’s Fair, or the development and growth of the Pike Place Market.